svetar21/multicloud-cx/content/030-Designer application development/20-AssignChatEndpoint.md

 - You can now test a chat.

+     - Preferably, name it after your unit name.
      - Have your Azure EOD Personal agent logged into Agent Desktop on the Portal and make them ready.
      - Go to this page - Widgets Demo.
      - Paste your chat endpoint.
 Make sure to enter the name of the endpoint and not the name of the application.